indrekluuk/LiveOV7670/README.md

 Arduino to OV7670 PIN connections:

-PIN2  - Vertical sync in
+PIN2  - Vertical sync
-PIN3  - Clock out
+PIN3  - Clock input for camera
-PIN12 - Pixel Clock in
+PIN12 - Pixel clock
 A4    - I2C data
 A5    - I2C clock
 A0..A3     - Pixel data bits 0..3